August’s full Sturgeon Moon reaches its peak on Sunday, August 22, 2021. Learn how this month’s full Moon got such a peculiar name!

-August’s full Moon will appear on the night of Sunday, August 2, before reaching peak illumination at 11:59 A.M.
-Eastern Time on Monday, August 3.
-On either of these nights, look toward the southeast after sunset to catch a glimpse of the Sturgeon Moon rising!
+August’s full Moon will first appear on the night of Saturday, August 21, before reaching peak illumination at 8:02 A.M.
+Eastern Time on Sunday, August 22.
+On either of these nights, look toward the southeast after sunset to catch a glimpse of the Sturgeon Moon rising.

 Perseid Meteor Shower

-Not too long after August’s full Moon, it will be time to keep an eye out for the annual Perseid meteor shower, which lasts from late July to late August.
+Another August astronomy highlight to keep an eye out for is the annual Perseid meteor shower, which goes from late July to late August.
 The meteors will reach their maximum in the hours just before dawn (while it’s still dark) between August 11 and 13!
-The Moon will be in its Last Quarter phase at this time (August 11), so the meteors may be washed out to some extent by the Moon’s brightness.
+The Moon will have just been in its New phase on August 8, so we won’t have to worry about a bright Moon washing out the meteors!
 Learn how and when to see the Perseid meteor shower.

 Why Is It Called the Sturgeon Moon?